 For more information, contact Michael Lee or Maria Williams-Hawkins, Department of Telecommunications.
 Apply now!

 Mobile Learning at the Indianapolis International Airport and Solar Farm

-Let's envision and develop a model for a mobile learning system about the Solar Farm at the Indianapolis International Airport (IND).
-Wireless technology—smart phones and tablets—coupled with engaging resources can place learning opportunities into the hands of visitors and employees who can capitalize upon wait time.
-Throughout this project, students will envision, propose, and develop strategies for mobile learning about the sustainability initiatives of the Indianapolis Airport Authority and their partners.
-Participants will make design decisions related to information dissemination and create original media content about sustainability initiatives, such as the Solar Farm, LEED-certified structure, energy conservation, storm water management, and recycling.
-The project will begin during Fall 2014, but continue to grow and develop over the course of several semesters.
-Undergraduate and graduate students from technology, digital storytelling, education, journalism, computer science, natural resources & environmental management and related disciplines are invited to apply!
+Let's envision and develop a model for a mobile learning system about the solar farm at the Indianapolis International Airport (IND).
+Wireless technology—smartphones and tablets—coupled with engaging resources can place learning opportunities into the hands of visitors and employees who can capitalize upon wait time.
+Throughout this project, students will envision, propose, and develop strategies for mobile learning about the sustainability initiatives of the Indianapolis Airport Authority and its partners.
+Participants will make design decisions related to information dissemination and create original media content about sustainability initiatives, such as the solar farm, LEED-certified structure, energy conservation, storm water management, and recycling.
+The project will begin during fall 2014, but continue to grow and develop over the course of several semesters.
+Undergraduate and graduate students from technology, digital storytelling, education, journalism, computer science, natural resources and environmental management, and related disciplines are invited to apply!